Your Singer MISSED The Concert….What do we do? – Use the 5 “E”s

 Ryan Guth, the Choir Ninja from Choir Nation, presents a wonderful podcast on how to have a great post-concert discussion.
 We are the facilitators, and should be helping the students to dig deeply into all aspects of the experience.
 By having an engaging discussion, the students who missed the concert will become embedded in the overall concert experience.
 This is far more important than just watching a video of the performance.

 This assignment is not a punishment; it is an opportunity for a student who missed our concert to learn from watching and assessing a similar performance.
 When we give an assignment such as researching the history of one composer, it does not connect to the choral experience that they missed.
 Should we believe the backstory of the composer is truly important, we should be teaching this in class to all students, not the few that missed the concert.
+As a result, an alternative assignment should be one that truly would best benefit our singers.

 If we structure an alternative concert assignment correctly, students will find value in their assignment, the entire class (as well as the director) can benefit, and students will be excited about attending their next performance, rather than be fearful of the repercussions for missing it.

-How to create an effective Alternative Concert Assignment:
+How to create an effective Alternative Concert Assignment